 Standardization.
 Is that a dirty word to you?
 Is that something you consider “unattainable,” and therefore not worth discussing?
 Is standardization the pot of gold at the end of the rainbow?
 What is it?
-Why is it important for manufacturers?
+Why is standardization important for manufacturers?
 And what can it do for your organization?
 Let’s discuss.

-In general, standardization is almost always a good thing.
-But maintaining standardization can be difficult.
+In general, standardization in manufacturing is almost always a good thing.
+But maintaining manufacturing standardization can be difficult.

 I’m here to tell you that standardization in manufacturing is a good thing